-Looking to buy a new duvet cover or maybe you are just scrolling through the web and come across this article about duvet covers, which makes you wonder what makes a simple cover so special that it needs a whole article?
+Looking to buy a new duvet cover or maybe you are just scrolling through the web and come across this article about duvet covers.
+Do you wonder what makes a simple cover so special that it needs a whole article?

-Why makes my duvet cover so special?
+What makes my duvet cover so special?
 There are so many hidden facts you never realized this sheet of cotton might have.
 Keep reading!
-We hope to not leave you disappointed by the end of the article!!
+We hope to not leave you disappointed by the end of the article!

-And if you here because you are planning to buy a new duvet cover in the near future, I do some super fun yet important tips to share with you in a few scrolls!
+If you here because you are planning to buy a new duvet cover in the near future, I have some fun, yet important tips to share with you!

 Imagine it’s a Sunday morning, sleeping peacefully in your bed, listening to country music!
 Or any other genre you like and then you dream about having pancakes Au Lit (in bed)!
-But the nightmare of ruining your new bedding stresses you out?
+The nightmare of ruining your new bedding stresses you out.
 Worry not!
 If you have a duvet comforter cover then all you have to do is toss it in the washer!
 Ta-da!
 It’s sparkly clean like before.